syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 This is how the final output will look like on iOS device.
 ![](PopupLayout_images/ShowFooter_False.png)

-### How to hide the close button in SfPopupLayout ?
+### Hide the Close button in the SfPopupLayout

-SfPopupLayout allows you to hide the Close button by using [SfPopupLayout.PopupView.ShowCloseButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~ShowCloseButton.html) property.
+The SfPopupLayout allows hiding the Close button by using the [SfPopupLayout.PopupView.ShowCloseButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~ShowCloseButton.html) property.
 The default value of this property is `true`.

-To hide the close button in SfPopupLayout, follow the code example:
+To hide the close button in SfPopupLayout, follow the code example.

 {% highlight c# %}